 Frankly, neither is very appealing to me, but, between the two, I’d have to come down firmly on the side of a nice crunchy Graham Cracker.
 As an adult, that choice has little significance, but, if I were a five-month-old baby in a clinical study and my preference were observed by psychologist Karen Wynn, director of the Infant Cognition Center at Yale University, she would use that tiny choice to uncover something very interesting about the fundamental nature of human beings.
 Namely, the fact that, even as infants, we tend to like people whom we perceive to be similar to ourselves.

 Here’s how she found figured that out.
 First, Dr. Wynn and her colleagues observed the preference that individual babies had between Cheerios and Graham Crackers.
 They then observed the body language of the babies as they were shown puppets who acted out a preference for the same or a different snack.
 The body language included such elements as where the babies looked, when they reached out, and what caused them to smile.
 In the vast majority of cases, the babies liked the puppet who had similar culinary tastes.

 Looking on the Bright Side of the Cracker

-If you look at the “60 Minutes” coverage of Dr. Wynn’s work, you’ll learn that the researchers view this tendency to favor people like ourselves has having terrible consequences; among them, hatred of “the other,” that is, of those who are different from ourselves.
+In a report for “60 Minutes,” researchers viewed this tendency to favor people like ourselves as having terrible consequences; among them, hatred of “the other,” that is, of those who are different from ourselves.

 While “hatred” might be too strong a term to apply in most cases, I’ll have to agree that we tend, at the least, to favor those who are like ourselves.
 Of course, one way to get around this problem is to convince people that “the other” isn’t so bad after all and that all members of groups different from our own are not all alike.
 We do this through our work around the reduction of conscious and unconscious bias.